marta1895/marta1895/README.md

-## Hi there 👋 I'm Marta — a data analyst.
+## Hi there 👋 I'm Marta, and I'm a Data Analyst.

 Two mottos: SQL-first, dashboard-driven.
 Five years working with operational data at large-scale travel and media platforms, where I learned to catch broken data before it shows up in the team's KPIs and OKRs.